 Even better, because presumably that type of person now likes you and you did great work for them, they’ll be more likely to share you with their audience, helping you connect with more people like them and become introduced into their communities as a positive, helpful person to work with.

 Besides simple differentiation, there’s two additional reasons why you’d want to go hyper-specific.

 1. It Separates Good Leads From Bad Ones

-Since we need to attract people who might be interested in purchasing our keyword research deliverables, it’s undoubtedly best for us to focus on topics that solve their unique problems, being useful for this singular niche angle.
+Since we need to attract people who might be interested in purchasing our deliverables, it’s undoubtedly best for us to focus on topics that solve their unique problems, being useful for this singular niche angle.

 By focusing solely on these topics, it allows people who are not interested in our services to weed themselves out.
 Either by a) Never finding us at all, or b) signing up for our Free SEO Course, then removing themselves from our email list after the fact.

 This way you not only establish your area of expertise, but you’re left with an email list of people who presumably genuinely like what you have to say and can either a) become a customer, or b) remain top of mind for potential referrals.